-Manson School District No. 19 Notes to the Schedule of Expenditures of Federal Awards For the Year Ending August 31, 2015
+For the Year Ending August 31, 2015

-NOTE 1 - BASIS OF ACCOUNTING
+NOTE 1-BASIS OF ACCOUNTING

-The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the District's financial statements.
-The District uses the modified accrual basis of accounting.
+The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Tonasket School District's financial statements.
+The school uses the modified accrual basis of accounting.
 Expenditures represent only the federally funded portions of the program.
 District records should be consulted to determine amounts expended or matched from non-federal sources.

-NOTE 2 - PROGRAM COSTS/MATCHING CONTRIBUTIONS
+NOTE 2-PROGRAM COSTS/MATCHING CONTRIBUTIONS

 The amounts shown as current year expenses represent only the federal grant portion of the program costs.
-Entire program costs, including the District's local matching share, may be more than shown.
+Entire program costs, including the Tonasket School District's local matching share, may be more than shown.